-- (e) the rights of such series upon the voluntary or involuntary dissolution of, or upon any distribution of the assets of, the Company; - (f) the provisions, if any, pursuant to which the shares of such series are convertible into, or exchangeable for, shares of any other class or classes or any other series of the same or any other class or classes of stock of the Company, at such price or prices or at such rate or rates of exchange and with such adjustments applicable thereto; - (g) the right, if any, to subscribe for or to purchase any securities of the Company; - (h) the provisions, if any, of a sinking fund applicable to such series; and - (i) any other designations, powers, preferences and relative, participating, optional or other special rights, and qualifications, limitations or restrictions thereof;
+(e) the rights of such series upon the voluntary or involuntary dissolution of, or upon any distribution of the assets of, the

+(f) the provisions, if any, pursuant to which the shares of such series are convertible into, or exchangeable for, shares of any other class or classes or any other series of the same or any other class or classes of stock of the Company, at such price or prices or at such rate or rates of exchange and with such adjustments applicable thereto;

-all as may be determined from time to time by the Board and stated or expressed in the resolution or resolutions providing for the issuance of such Preferred Stock (collectively, a "Preferred Stock Designation").
+- (g) the right, if any, to subscribe for or to purchase any securities of the Company; - (h) the provisions, if any, of a sinking fund applicable to such series; and all as may be determined from time to time by the Board and stated or expressed in the resolution or resolutions providing for the issuance of such Preferred Stock (collectively, a "Preferred Stock Designation").
 Notwithstanding the foregoing, the Company shall be prohibited from issuing non-voting equity securities to the extent, and only to the extent, required by Section 1123(a)(6) of the United States Bankruptey Reform Act of 1978, as codified in Title 11 of the United States Code, 11 U.S.C.
 Sections 101-1330, as in effect on the date hereof.